-of CFC of statutory school age in the VS at the end of the academic year saw no change from the previous academic year with 213 being in Reception - Y11.
-Overall, there were 22 more young people in the grand total from the previous year with the increase being found in the post 16 and EY cohort.
+of CFC of statutory school age in the VS at the end of the academic year saw an increase of one from the previous academic year with 214 being in Reception - Y11.
+Overall, there were 23 more young people in the grand total from the previous year with the majority of increase being found in the post 16 and EY cohort.